 - Lefthand Canyon Drive has been permanently rebuilt – Go check out the new, wider shoulders!

-- Permanent reconstruction of James Canyon will begin in May 2017.
+- Permanent reconstruction of James Canyon is underway.
 Cycling will be tough as there will only be one lane available for all travlers most of the time and there will be no shoulder.